The following provides relevant information on the terms and conditions associated with residency in a UNE Residential College.

 14.3 The Cancellation Fee will apply unless the Head of College (or their nominee) is satisfied (acting reasonably) that the Occupant has demonstrated (with supporting evidence where appropriate) that extenuating circumstances exist.
 Financial hardship alone will not be considered as extenuating circumstances.
 Examples of extenuating circumstances include:

 14.3.2 family/personal reasons.

-14.4 In making a determination under clause 14.3, the Head of College may consider whether the Occupant has demonstrated a connection between the reason(s) submitted and the circumstances giving rise to the Cancellation Fee (that is, the Head of College may consider whether the Occupant has demonstrated a causal relationship between the subject reasons(s) and the Cancellation Fee).
+14.4 In making a determination under clause 14.3, the Head of College (or their nominee) may consider whether the Occupant has demonstrated a connection between the reason(s) submitted and the circumstances giving rise to the Cancellation Fee (that is, the Head of College may consider whether the Occupant has demonstrated a causal relationship between the subject reasons(s) and the Cancellation Fee).
 By way of example (and without limiting the foregoing), where a medical reason is submitted by an Occupant, the Head of College may consider whether the Occupant has demonstrated that the subject medical reason caused the relevant Default under this Agreement (there may be circumstances where a medical certificate alone will be insufficient to satisfy the Head of College in respect of causation).

 14.5 The determination of the review by the Head of College will be lodged on the Occupant’s file.

 14.6 An Occupant may seek review of the determination by the Head of College ( or their nominee) by lodging a review application within ten (10) working days of Residential System.
 The decision regarding that further review shall be made by either:

 14.6.1 the Director, UNE Residential System (or their nominee); or